Securities and Exchange Commission.

 As noted above, in light of the extent and pace of changes in the oil and gas industry and public concern that our oil and gas reserves disclosure requirements are not fully aligned with current industry practice, we are reconsidering our oil and gas reserves disclosure requirements.
 The Commission seeks public comment on our oil and gas reserves disclosure requirements and related issues.

-1. Should we replace our rules-based current oil and gas reserves disclosure requirements, which identify in specific terms which disclosures are required and which are prohibited, with a principles-based rule?
+1. Should we replace our rules-based current oil and gas reserves disclosure requirements, which identify in specific terms which disclosures are required and which are prohibited, with a Start Printed Page 71613principles-based rule?
 If yes, what primary disclosure principles should the Commission consider?
 If the Commission were to adopt a principles-based reserves disclosure framework, how could it affect disclosure quality, consistency and comparability?

 2. Should the Commission consider allowing companies to disclose reserves other than proved reserves in filings with the SEC?
 If we were to allow companies to include reserves other than proved reserves, what reserves disclosure should we consider?
 Should we specify categories of reserves?
 If so, how should we define those categories?

 3. Should the Commission adopt all or part of the Society of Petroleum Engineers—Petroleum Resources Management System?
 If so, what portions should we consider adopting?
 Are there other classification frameworks the Commission should consider?
 If the Commission were to adopt a different classification framework, how should the Commission respond if that framework is later changed?

 4. Should we consider revising the current definition of proved reserves, proved developed reserves and proved undeveloped reserves?
 If so, how?
 Is there a way to revise the definition or the elements of the definition, to accommodate future technological innovations?